EI2030/Low-power-E-Paper-OS/README.md

    from https://www.fsf.org/campaigns/priority-projects/hardware-firmware-drivers

 One really ought to ask Stallman and the FSF why he has for 10 years placed such an emphasis on graphically rich libre hardware when much of the world without power can't even get online with a 1978 Unix Terminal (or GNU/Linux) terminal from a 1991 486?
-The freedom to boycott 3D development until as Barack Obama in his Eulogy for Jesse Jackson last week said,
+The freedom to boycott 3D development until a clear and economical process to manufacture free and autarkic hardware, as Barack Obama in his Eulogy for Jesse Jackson last week said,

 "6:40:52